MGTheTrain/gitops-poc/README.md

 - [x] ArgoCD or Flux installations on deployed k8s cluster
 - [x] CD wofklow for on demand deployments of an Azure Storage Account Container (**For storing terraform state files**)
 - [x] CD wofklow for on demand deployments of k8s clusters (Options: AKS ~~or EKS~~) and installation of GitOps tools (Options: ArgoCD or Flux) or destruction of k8s clusters trough Github `workflow_dispatch` trigger (**Requires an Azure Storage Account Container**)
+- [x] Sample C# ASP.NET Core HelloWorld service along with a CI workflow for building and pushing the container image, including the build artifacts of the service, to an Azure Container Registry (ACR)
+- [x] Nginx helm charts and kustomization's required for GitOps

 ## Getting started

-Github workflows will be utilized in [this](./.github/workflows/) and the [helm-chart-samples](https://github.com/MGTheTrain/helm-chart-samples/tree/main/.github/workflows) Github repository.
-Required secrets need to be set therefore for those Github repositories.
+Github workflows will be utilized in [this](./.github/workflows/).
+Required secrets need to be set therefore for this Github repository.
 Once the workflows described in the **Preconditions** and **Deploy an AKS ~~or EKS~~ cluster and install the ArgoCD or FluxCD helm charts** sections have been successfully executed, all resource groups listed should be visible in the Azure Portal UI:

 ![deployed-rgs.PNG](./images/deployed-rgs.PNG)

 ### Preconditions

-0. **Optional:** Create an ACR trough the [terraform.yml workflow](https://github.com/MGTheTrain/helm-chart-samples/actions/workflows/terraform.yml)
+0. **Optional:** Create an ACR trough the [terraform.yml workflow](./.github/workflows/terraform.yml)
-1. **Optional:** Build and push a sample service with release version tag to the ACR trough the [docker_image.yml workflow](https://github.com/MGTheTrain/helm-chart-samples/actions/workflows/docker_image.yml).
+1. **Optional:** Build and push a sample service with release version tag to the ACR trough the [docker-build-and-push.yml workflow](./.github/workflows/docker-build-and-push.yml).
-2. Deploy an Azure Storage Account Service including container for terraform backends trough the [terraform.yml workflow](https://github.com/MGTheTrain/gitops-poc/actions/workflows/terraform.yml) considering the `INFRASTRUCTURE_OPERATIONS option storage-account-backend-deploy`
+2. Deploy an Azure Storage Account Service including container for terraform backends trough the [terraform.yml workflow](./.github/workflows/terraform.yml) considering the `INFRASTRUCTURE_OPERATIONS option storage-account-backend-deploy`

 ### Deploy an AKS ~~or EKS~~ cluster and install the ArgoCD or FluxCD helm charts